 We don’t know.
 Because of park capacity limits, Disney will put a limit on the amount of new hotel reservations they take too.
 They don’t want a bunch of guests to show up to the hotel and not have Park Passes.

 Disney has currently waved all cancellation fees on hotel reservations.
-You can book a hotel or vacation package and Disney will provide a full refund.
+You can book a hotel or vacation package and Disney will provide a full refund if you change your mind or can’t make the trip.

 Will My Hotel Reservation Get Cancelled?

-Disney is canceling some hotel reservations but how far into the future depends on how long the regular Disney World hotels are closed for.
+Disney is canceling some hotel reservations if those resorts aren’t yet open.
+How far into the future depends on how long those Disney World hotels are closed for.
 If your reservation is canceled, you will get a notice from Disney.
 If that happens you will be given the chance to reschedule to a later date.

 A Disney World Resort Hotel Reservation does NOT guarantee theme park access, but it definitely gives you a better chance (more on this in a moment).